utkarshparulekar007/CODTECH_Python_Internship/Task 3 AI CHATBOT WITH NLP/README.md

-# AI Chatbot with NLP
+Task 3: AI Chatbot with NLP

-## Internship Task 3 – CODTECH

-This project is an AI chatbot developed using Python and NLTK.
-The chatbot can answer basic user queries using Natural Language Processing.

-### Technologies Used
+✔ NLP Library Used: NLTK
+✔ Additional Libraries Used: scikit-learn, numpy
+✔ Deliverables:
-- Python
+   - chatbot.py
-- NLTK
+   - setup.py
-- Scikit-learn
+   - output_screenshot.png

-### How to Run
-1. Install dependencies:
-   pip install nltk scikit-learn numpy

-2. Download NLTK data:
-   python setup.py

-3. Run chatbot:
-   python chatbot.py

-### Sample Interaction
-User: What is Python?
-Bot: Python is a popular programming language.
+Description:
+This task involves building a command-line based AI chatbot using Python and Natural Language Processing techniques.
+The chatbot processes user input using tokenization and lemmatization (NLTK) and responds to basic user queries using intent-based logic and NLP similarity matching.